feathersjs/feathers/docs/api/authentication/index.md

   - The [JWTStrategy](./jwt.md) to use JWTs to make authenticated requests
   - The [authenticate hook](./hook.md) to limit service calls to an authentication strategy.
 - [Local authentication](./local.md) for local username/password authentication
-- [OAuth authentication](./oauth.md) for GitHub, Facebook etc. authentication
+- [OAuth authentication](./oauth.md) for Google, GitHub, Facebook etc. authentication
 - [The authentication client](./client.md) to use Feathers authentication on the client.

 <BlockQuote type="warning">